 - As a result, more expensive effective drugs can only be prescribed if the cheaper drugs prove ineffective

-When a patient changes insurers or a drug they are currently taking is moved to a non-preferred status patients may be put through the step therapy process again.
-Some step therapy protocols impose these requirements on stable patients.
+- When a person changes insurers, or a drug they are currently taking is moved to a non-preferred status, the person may be put through the step therapy process again

-- Permit a prescriber to override the step therapy when patients are stable on a prescribed medication.
+- Permit a physician to override the step therapy process when patients are stable on a prescribed medication

-- Permit a physician to override the step therapy if the physician expects the treatment to be ineffective based on the known relevant physical characteristics of the patient and the known characteristics of the drug regimen; will cause or will likely cause an adverse reaction by or physical harm to the patient; or is not in the best interest of the patient, based on medical necessity.
+- Permit a physician to override the step therapy if the physician expects the treatment to be ineffective based on the known relevant medical characteristics of the patient and the known characteristics of the drug regimen; if patient comorbidities will cause, or will likely cause, an adverse reaction by, or physical harm to, the patient; or is not in the best interest of the patient, based on medical necessity

-- Require health insurance plans to incorporate step therapy approval and override processes in their preauthorization applications.
+- Require health insurance plans to maintain step therapy approval and override request processes electronically

-- In circumstances where an insured is changing health insurance plans, the new plan may not require the patient to repeat step therapy when that person is already being treated for a medical condition by a prescription drug provided that the drug is appropriately prescribed and is considered safe and effective for the patient’s condition.
+- In circumstances where a patient is changing health insurance plans, the new plan may not require the person to repeat step therapy that was completed under a prior plan

 Download and share this information with family, friends, and your legislators!